typeblogger/typeblogger.github.io/about.md

 ## Find me on social media

-You can find me on [Twitter](http://twitter.com/brunotandev), [Tumblr](http://brunotandev.tumblr.com), [Pinterest](http://pinterest.com/brunotandev) and [Google+](https://plus.google.com/105286767710255268585).
+You can find me on [Twitter](http://twitter.com/brunotandev), [Tumblr](http://brunotandev.tumblr.com), [Pinterest](http://pinterest.com/brunotandev), [Google+](https://plus.google.com/105286767710255268585) and on my [personal website](https://brunotandev.github.io/).
 Don't be shy, do feel free to say 'Hi' to me whenever you come swinging by!
 I absolutely love getting to know my readers personally - it motivates me to keep writing fresh content for you folks!